YichuXu/YichuXu.github.io/_pages/about.md

   <!-- ------------------------------------ -->
   <!-- Paper 4 -->
   <li>
-    A deep learning framework for the joint prediction of the SOH and RUL of lithium-ion batteries based on bimodal images. </strong>Energy 2024</strong>.
+    A deep learning framework for the joint prediction of the SOH and RUL of lithium-ion batteries based on bimodal images. <strong>Energy 2024</strong>.
     <div style="display: inline">
         <a href="https://www.sciencedirect.com/science/article/pii/S0360544224014737"> [paper]</a>
         <a href=""> [code]</a>